 The Raw Score Conversion

 After combining all your points from both sections, you’ll receive a raw score out of a maximum total of 150.
 This score is then converted into an AP score ranging from 1 to 5.
-The exact cutoff points on the raw score for each AP score from 1 to 5 varies each year, so I can’t tell you exactly what raw score you need to earn a 5.
-But I can give you some sample cutoffs from previous years and estimate what percentage of the exam you need to answer correctly in order to earn a 5.
+The exact cutoff point on the raw score for each AP score from 1 to 5 varies each year, so I can’t tell you exactly what raw score you will need to earn a particular AP score.
+But I can give you some sample cutoffs from previous years and estimate what percentage of the exam you need to answer correctly in order to earn a particular score.

 2014 Exam